ridvanntaskiran/ridvanntaskiran/README.md

 ### Hi there 👋

-🔭 I am currently working on Web and Mobile Test Automation Tools and want to create a complete automation library here!
+🔭 I am currently working on Web-Mobile Test Automation Tools and API Testing Tools.
+I want to create a guiding Testing library here!

 My automation projects are: